Interdepartmental Graduate Program

 Student research projects have explored the latest in virtual reality studies, improving natural interaction through touch screens and 3D camera gesture controls, virtual engineering using force feedback devices, and many other projects at the bleating edge of technological innovation.
 Graduates of the program have gone to work at many of the largest technology firms in the US and abroad while others have gone on to positions in academia.

 Degrees are offered for the Master of Science (MS) and Doctor of Philosophy (PhD) degrees with a major in Human Computer Interaction (HCI).
-A Graduate Certificate and an Online Master of Science degree in Human Computer Interaction are also offered; these degrees are especially targeted for the benefit of students working in business and industry wanting education in this field.
+A Graduate Certificate and an Online Master of Human Computer Interaction (M.HCI) degree are also offered; these degrees are especially targeted for the benefit of students working in business and industry wanting education in this field.
 The graduate program in Human Computer Interaction (HCI) welcomes applicants from a diverse collection of technical and creative fields whose unifying characteristic is the desire to develop new ways to bridge the gap between human and machine.
 The students must demonstrate skill in software development and proficiency in high-level, object-oriented programming.
 These skills can be acquired after admission to the program.
 Other entrance requirements will include an undergraduate degree and transcripts, test scores and other indicators that the applicant can be successful at the graduate level.
 All students admitted to the MS or PhD program on campus must secure a graduate assistantship.

 All programs of study for the PhD must include: